-· Community-centred - Everything we do is for the benefit of people living with, or at risk of, HIV

-Determined - We won't give up until we've reached our

-Inclusive - We embrace diversity and promote equity and equality for all people living with, or at risk of, HIV www.martinfisherfoundation.org

-Inspirational - We always strive to inspire others to take action through our innovative approaches
+- Community-centred Everything we do is for the benefit of people living with, or at risk of, HIV - Determined We won't give up until we've reached our ambitious goals - Inclusive We embrace diversity and promote equity and equality for all people living with, or at risk of, HIV - Inspirational We always strive to inspire others to take action through our innovative approaches.

+The information contained in this publication may be freely reproduced, published or otherwise used for non-profit purposes without permission from the Martin Fisher Foundation.

-TOWARDS ZERO HIV BRIGHTON & HOVE
+BRIGHTON & HOVE